duneroadrunner/SaferCPlusPlus/index.md

         }
     }

+### TPolyPointer, TPolyConstPointer
+These poly pointers do not support construction from scope pointers, and thus are not bound by the same usage restrictions.
+For example, these poly pointers may be used a member of a class or struct.

-### TAnyPointer, TAnyConstPointer
+### TXScopeAnyPointer, TXScopeAnyConstPointer, TAnyPointer, TAnyConstPointer
 "Any" pointers are also “chameleon” pointers that behave similarly to poly pointers.
 One difference is that unlike poly pointers which can only be directly constructed from a finite set of pointer types, "any" pointers can be constructed from almost any kind of pointer.
 But poly pointers can be constructed from "any" pointers, so indirectly, via "any" pointers, pretty much any type of pointer converts to a poly pointer too.
 In particular, if you wanted to pass a pointer generated by make_pointer_to_member() to a function that takes a poly pointer, you would first need to wrap it an "any" pointer.
-This is demonstrated in the poly pointer usage example.
+This is demonstrated in the scope poly pointer usage example.

 While in theory you could use "any" pointers directly as function arguments, it is generally recommended that you use poly pointers instead, for largely the same reasons [std::variant is generally preferred over std::any](http://www.boost.org/doc/libs/1_63_0/doc/html/variant/misc.html#variant.versus-any).